MinimalDevops/MD-Youtube-Summarizer/README.md

 ## Notes
 - Summarization requires [Ollama](https://ollama.com/) to be installed and running locally.
 - The backend must be running for the extension to work.
-- The extension works for both regular YouTube videos and Shorts.
+- The extension works for YouTube videos, Shorts, and Instagram Reels (public content only).
 - **Summary size is limited by the model and Ollama's input constraints.** Very large transcripts may be truncated or fail to summarize.
+- **Chromedriver** is required for some video download operations.
+Ensure it matches your Chrome version.
+- Instagram Reels must be public and accessible to yt-dlp for download.

 ## Future Improvements
 - Support for summarization using OpenRouter, OpenAI, or other cloud APIs in addition to Ollama.